SoloVid/Thy/src/notes.md

 - Every level is just a block of code
 - Every (almost) operation is just a function call

+A function call looks like `functionName [TypeArgument ...] [argument ...]`.
+Every argument must be a single term.

 ## Reserved Words